crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

     * Saved Models avoid total recalculation of models over restarts
 ### 2) Modularity/Composability of components to enable future enhancement / replacement
 * Docker phases in Kubeflow allow replacement for whole phases
-* Usage of Descriptor in PDF scrapper, Stemmer, data cleaning modules, even the main engine Doc2vec, allow the easy replacement of these modules
+* Usage of Composition in PDF scrapper, Stemmer, data cleaning modules, even the main engine Doc2vec, allow the easy replacement of these modules
 ### 3) Enhance parallelization on computation and Memory Efficiency
 * Use of Dask Dataframe and Dask Delayed increases parallelization
 * Some attempts are made to reduce memory footprint during preprocessing by using iterators, but Doc2vec requires whole corpus to be in memory during training